 2) terminate your lease without an early termination penalty if you are currently leasing the vehicle through Volkswagen Credit, Inc. or Audi Financial Services, or

 3) if an Emissions Modification is approved for your vehicle by EPA and CARB, receive an Approved Emissions Modification free of charge.
 Vehicles that receive an Approved Emissions Modification will also receive an extended emissions warranty covering the emissions system of the eligible vehicle.
-An Approved Emissions Modification is currently available for model year 2015 vehicles.
-An Emissions Modification is still pending for model year 2014 and earlier vehicles.
+To determine if an Approved Emissions Modification is available for your vehicle, please click here or visit www.vwdiesellookup.com if you have a Volkswagen vehicle or www.audidiesellookup.com if you have an Audi vehicle.

 All three of these options include a cash payment from Volkswagen Group of America.